ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

-of Last Resort itself represents a point of failure and privacy concerns, so if implemented, it should connect using public key pinning and not considere an item delivered until it recieves a confirmation.
+of Last Resort itself represents a point of failure and privacy concerns, so if implemented, it should connect using public key pinning and not consider an item delivered until it receives a confirmation.

 In the cases 3, 4, and 5, we assume that the webserver(s) or trusted auditor in question is either experiencing an operational failure, or